Shihan150/iloscar/README.md

 ├── preind_steady.dat
 ```
 * Front-end
 The web-based interface in iLOSCAR is developed upon the [Dash](https://dash.plotly.com/) Package, which provides a low-code framework for rapidly building data apps in Python.
 The app.py is used to activate the model and the interface.
-The contents on the interface is controlled by the .py files in 'pages' folder.
+The contents of the interface are controlled by the .py files in the 'pages' folder.
 * Back-end
 The iLOSCAR_backen.py contains all the core functions to run the model, including setting up the model parameters and ODE functions, solutions for both forward and inverse model, saving the experiment results, as well as some tool functions such as solving the carbonate system from ALK and DIC.
 * Initial y file
 Two files (***petm_steady.dat*** and ***preind_steady.dat***) are provided, which are the initial state files from the original LOSCAR default settings.

-For each experiment, users can update parameters from the front-end, which will be transfered to call the backend functions.
+For each experiment, users can update parameters from the front-end, which will be transferred to call the backend functions.

 ### Output files
-In each experiment, the model will output following data files.
+In each experiment, the model will output the following data files.

 | File.csv    | Unit        | Variable         |
 | ----------- | ----------- | ---------------- |